4nordically/Quick-Edit-File-Manager/README.md

 Make sure to enter the full folder name cd:example/example/folder - NOT just the folder name!

 Runs locally, so it's safe and secure.
 Feel free to review the code at your own leisure.

+This is V1 of the Quick Edit Series, check my profile for V2, which expands onto PC Management.

 ## 🙋‍♂️ Need Support?
 I'll create a support platform soon!